Common Website Errors and How to Fix Them: What are the Most Common and How Do You Address Them?

 404 Not Found

 This is one of the most common website errors indicating that the server could not find the requested URL.
+404 errors can be caused by broken links, outdated bookmarks, or an old URL that has been deleted or moved.
 The page might have been removed or the user may have followed a broken link.
+Tools like Google Search Console can help identify and fix broken links.
+To improve user experience, use redirects to guide users to relevant content when a page is missing.

 501 Not Implemented